To start things off, I thought I'd change it up a bit today and post some thoughts and pictures of our recent days, adventures, and of course fare!

 And with that mint, breakfast this morning: strawberries with mint and agave, from scratch toasted bread with peanut butter, and my personal fave, lightly sauteed kale and leeks. :)

 Moving along, and finishing up...

 It really was an experience, one I'd definitely want to have again.
-In addition to what I was saying at the beginning of this post, I want to enjoy everything I can within my reach and within my means.
-Sometimes that simply means camping with a friend and enjoying our beautiful land and surroundings.
 I did my best to relax as much as I could, and allow for Sierra to do what she wanted while still staying within reach.
 I feel that children (generally speaking) are the majority of a parent's day to day life; we are always on duty.
 I wanted this particular weekend to be relaxing for both myself, and my youngest daughter.
 I think she agreed! :)

 On the drive in we were graced by the most beautiful herd of cattle.
 Of course I pulled over to take a few shots of one the most beautiful animals on earth.

 I took such deep breaths for those few minutes.
-I'm truly blessed to have come across these roaming, pasture raised animals - the sight (for me) is like no other.
+I'm truly blessed to have come across these roaming, pasture raised animals.

-I did say that our husbands did not join us while camping last weekend, however, they did come by for dinner Saturday evening - and Evan (my husband) enjoyed a visit with his little one as they sat together flying their kite.
+I did say that our husbands did not join us while camping last weekend, however, they came by for dinner Saturday evening - and my husband enjoyed a visit with his little one as they sat together flying their kite.